Keeping staff mobilized can be a challenge in times of upheaval, as is currently the case with COVID-19 impacts.

 Here are a few recommendations for maintaining a good state of mind at work, even in such a context.
 Don’t lose sight of the fact that the organization’s main strength is undoubtedly its human capital, its employees.

-Organizations need to react quickly in a time of crisis.
-They must constantly adjust their strategy as events unfold.
+At the beginning of the crisis, organizations had to react quickly.
+Even now, they still have to adjust their strategy as events unfold.
 Depending on their needs, they have various options, such as teleworking, using technology, optimizing processes, reducing the payroll (temporary layoffs) or hiring temporary employees to compensate for the many absences due to the epidemic.

 Of course, all these organizational changes, combined with the disruption of family and social life and the psychological impact of a major crisis, can affect the motivation of your most valuable asset: your employees.
 It is in these difficult times that the manager’s role takes on its full meaning.